tarantool/doc/doc/reference/reference_lua/box_once.rst

     :param string        key: a value that will be checked
     :param function function: a function
-    :param               ...: arguments that must be passed to function
+    :param               ...: arguments that must be passed to the function

     ..
 NOTE::